drewglov/Portfolio/README.md

 ##### Principal Component Analysis
    • [PAC on Breast Cancer Data Set Features](https://github.com/drewglov/Portfolio/blob/master/Misc/Principal%20Component%20Analysis.ipynb) - In this project we will be performing Principal Component Analysis (PCA) on the breast cancer dataset you might be familiar with from other projects in this portfolio.

+##### Data Exploration and Analysis
+   • [Exploratory Data Analysis on Stock Prices](https://github.com/drewglov/Portfolio/blob/master/Misc/Data%20Exploration%20%26%20Analysis%20-%20Stock%20Prices.ipynb) - In this project we will focus on exploratory data analysis of stock prices.
+We'll focus on bank stocks and see how they progressed throughout the financial crisis all the way to early 2016.

 ##### Image Processing
    • [Prepping Images for Nuclei Detection](https://github.com/drewglov/Portfolio/blob/master/Misc/Data%20Prep%20with%20Images.ipynb) - This workbook demonstrates pre-processing images of nuclei so that they can be more easily detected via a nueral network.
 The images used are from Kaggle's 2018 Data Science Bowl.
 You can learn more about this [here](https://www.kaggle.com/c/data-science-bowl-2018).